TrueNobility303/TrueNobility303.github.io/_pages/publications.md

 My research primarily focuses on optimization theory (especially inspired by theoretical computer science), and I am interested in any long-standing unresolved problems in optimization theory.

-My representative  work ⭐  includes a series of studies on the complexity of bilevel optimization [2,7], high-order acceleration in minimax optimization [1], and other work listed below.
+My representative  work ⭐  includes a series of studies on the complexity of bilevel optimization [2,7], high-order acceleration in min(-max) optimization [1,3], and other work listed below.

 <h2> Selected Publications </h2>